ethanwillis/slate/source/includes/_widget_js.md

 Use this JavaScript method to render `Sign in with protocols.io` button.

 <aside class="notice">
 Once users sign in with protocols.io account, the `access code` will be sent to your redirect url.
-Get the access_token by calling [`https://www.protocols.io/api/v3/oauth/token`](#get-access-token).
+Get the access_token by calling <a href="#get-access-token">https://www.protocols.io/api/v3/oauth/token</a>.
 After authorization the page will be redirected to your redirect_url.
 </aside>

 ### JS Method